huile d'olive extra vierge

 The nutritional properties of olive oil

 Italian olive oil is a source of essential nutrients.
 It offers an exceptional nutritional profile that contributes to a healthy and balanced diet.
-Its omega-3 content promotes the proper functioning of the cardiovascular system.
-In addition, it contains a large amount of polyphenols, known for their antioxidant and anti-inflammatory properties.
-The latter help fight oxidative stress, responsible for premature aging.
-Finally, its richness in vitamin E contributes to the protection of cells against oxidative stress.
+Its omega-3 content promotes healthy cardiovascular function.
+Additionally, it contains a high amount of polyphenols, known for their antioxidant and anti-inflammatory properties.
+These help fight oxidative stress, which is responsible for premature aging.
+Finally, its rich vitamin E content helps protect cells against oxidative stress.

 Olive Oil and Disease Prevention